interactive-data-language/InputValidator/README.md

 - number   : If set, value supplied must be a number.

+- file     : If set, the value must represent a valid file on disk.

 This routine uses IDL's `isa` function to make the comparison so, in addition to the types above, you can specify anything else that can pass as an argument to the `isa` routine.
 Some additional examples of types are are: byte, int, long, float, hash, orderedhash, enviraster, graphicswin.
 The addition arguments can be any IDL-specific data type or it can also be the type of object such as idlgrwindow or any named, custom object.

 ## Examples